Contributed by Jens Hoffmann

 The other is Zhou Chunya, whose series of five paintings for Jing An are inspired by Shanghai’s Yu Garden.
 The hotel art collection includes around 200 pieces by 50 artists, representing 12 countries.
 Fourteen of the 50 artists represented in the collection are Chinese.
 It includes sculptures, paintings, works on paper, photography, textile art, and decorative objects.
 Each work pays homage to Chinese culture.
 Hand-tufted silk carpets found throughout the hotel were designed to resemble paintings and take inspiration from traditional chinese watercolors, lotus, auspicious fish, and colorful blooms.

-The fantastic hotel is very Shanghainese, it is a balance of the new and the traditional.
+The hotel is very Shanghainese, it is a balance of the new and the traditional.

-Shangri-La is a fictional place described in the 1933 novel “Lost Horizon” by James Hilton.
+Shangri-La hotels use Shangri-La as a fictional place described in the 1933 novel “Lost Horizon” by James Hilton.

 He describes Shangri-La as a mystical, harmonious valley, enclosed in the western end of the Kunlun Mountains.
 Hugh Conway, a veteran member of the British diplomatic service, finds inner peace, love and a sense of purpose in Shangri-La, whose inhabitants enjoy unheard-of longevity.